Getting started with websites translation

 With so many viable options, there are a few simple questions to consider first to help you make your decision:

 #1.
-Where you create your content: is it Microsoft Word, a shared workspace like Trello or directly within your CMS?
+Where you create your content: In local documents like Microsoft Word, an organization and collaboration tool like Trello, or directly within your CMS?

 #2.
 How often your source content is being updated?

 #3.
-Is it necessary that your translated content goes live simultaneously with the source content?
+Is it a requirement that your translated content and source content go live simultaneously?